 It is the goal of the Science Talent Expansion Program to provide direct, significant, and sustained benefits to the student population; to recruit and retain students in STEM fields through academic support and mentoring; and to direct students equipped with essential knowledge and skills toward successful STEM careers.

-STEP students have the support of STEP faculty members, STEP staff members, and other STEP students.
+STEP students have the support of STEP faculty, staff, and other STEP students.
 Students meet quarterly with the STEP Coordinator to assess their progress and receive referrals to a variety of on-campus academic and social services.
 There are opportunities for STEP students to pursue tutoring in the various STEM disciplines offered at CWU.
 STEP students are able to get personalized help with homework, projects, and studying.
-In addition, STEP students have a chance to join the STEP Living Learning Community located in Kamola Hall.
+In addition, STEP students have a chance to join the STEP Living Learning Community located in Kamola and Hall.
 The STEP LLC gives students an opportunity to connect with other STEP students in a shared residence and opportunities to build valuable social and academic connections.

 More information is available on the STEP Student Resources page.

-STEP offers a special financial aid opportunity for partial tuition and books, which is available to eligible freshman students who have been accepted into STEP, who submit a FAFSA application and have been demonstrated sufficient financial need.
+STEP offers a special financial aid opportunity for partial tuition, which is available to eligible freshman students who have been accepted into STEP, who submit a FAFSA application and have been demonstrated sufficient financial need.
 Continuation of aid beyond fall quarter of the freshman year is dependent on academic performance.

 When applying to STEP, for freshman students to be eligible for STEP financial aid opportunities:

 STEP provides students with added academic and social support, which increases their success and progress towards a STEM degree and future STEM career.
 STEP also provides students with challenging and stimulating activities that help to develop critical thinking and problem-solving skills that are essential for success in STEM careers.

-The Science Talent Expansion Program serves CWU freshman students, CWU sophomore students, and CWU transfer students.
+The Science Talent Expansion Program serves CWU freshman, sophomore, and new transfer students.
 For more information about the various STEP programs, please refer to the links on the left side of the page.